A Roadmap to Adolescent Growth

-For both parents and young person, adolescence feels like a very confusing process because so much that happens is unexpected.
-However, as described more fully in my books, confusing at it seems, I believe adolescence is also a lawful process.
+For both parents and young people, adolescence feels like a very confusing process because so much that happens is unexpected.
+However, confusing at it seems, I believe adolescence is also a lawful process.

 That is, certain changes, tensions, conflicts, and problems do tend to unfold in a somewhat orderly progression.
 Thus, anticipating the stages of adolescence as briefly outlined below may help ease some of the "bumps in the road" for parents and smooth their way.